treeewzrd/PICKFORD-LACE/README.md

 ## Product Categories

-PICKFORD-LACE offers a distinctive range of vintage clothing and accessories that blend multiple aesthetics:
+PICKFORD-LACE offers a distinctive range of vintage clothing and accessories that span diverse aesthetics:

+- **Golden Age Glamour**: Pieces inspired by Mary Pickford's era of early cinema and the refined elegance of turn-of-the-century fashion
+- **Delicate Details**: Lace garments, intricate beadwork, and handcrafted embellishments from various periods
+- **DIY Punk**: Authentic handmade and modified garments from punk movements, celebrating individual expression and rebellion
-- **Western Frontier**: Leather jackets, boots, denim, and rugged accessories with outlaw spirit
+- **Motorcycle Culture**: Leather jackets, boots, and rugged accessories with stories of the open road
 - **Mid-Century Modern**: Clean lines, atomic patterns, and space-age influences from the 1950s-60s
-- **Showgirl Glamour**: Sequined, beaded, and feathered pieces inspired by Vegas entertainment
-- **Punk & DIY**: Edgy, statement pieces with attitude and cultural significance
 - **Designer Archive**: Curated high-end vintage from renowned fashion houses
-- **Decades**: Spanning 1940s through 1990s with authentic period pieces
+- **Decades**: Spanning 1900s through 1990s and Y2k period pieces
 - **Condition Grades**: Mint, Excellent, Good, Fair (all clearly described with detailed photos)

 ## Technical Architecture